StarRocks/starrocks/docs/loading/Kafka-connector-starrocks.md

 - Self-managed Kafka cluster:

   - Download and unzip [starrocks-kafka-connector-1.0.0.tar.gz](https://releases.starrocks.io/starrocks/starrocks-kafka-connector-1.0.0.tar.gz).
-  - Copy the extracted directory to the libs directory of Kafka.
-Restart Kafka Connect to read the latest JAR files.
+  - Copy the extracted directory to the `<kafka_dir>/libs` directory.
+Add the directory path containing the JAR files into the `plugin.path` worker configuration property in the Kafka connect cluster.

 - Confluent cloud: